Workforce

-The workforce or labour force is a concept referring to the pool of human beings either in employment or in unemployment.
-It is generally used to describe those working for a single company or industry, but can also apply to a geographic region like a city, state, or country.
-Within a company, its value can be labelled as its "Workforce in Place".
-The workforce of a country includes both the employed and the unemployed (labour force).
+In macroeconomics, the workforce or labour force is the sum of people either working (i.e., the employed) or looking for work (i.e., the unemployed):

+Those neither working in the marketplace nor looking for work are out of the labour force.

+The sum of the labour force and out of the labour force results in the noninstitutional civilian population, that is, the number of people who (1) work (i.e., the employed), (2) can work but do not, although they are looking for a job (i.e., the unemployed), or (3) can work but do not, and are not looking for a job (i.e., out of the labour force).
+Stated otherwise, the noninstitutional civilian population is the total population minus people who cannot or choose not to work (children, retirees, soldiers, and incarcerated people).
+The noninstitutional civilian population is the number of people potentially available for civilian employment.

+The labour force participation rate (LFPR) is defined as the ratio of the civilian labour force to the noninstitutional civilian population.

 Formal and informal

 Formal labour is any sort of employment that is structured and paid in a formal way.
+They are paid formally using payrolls paper, electronic card and alike.
 Unlike the informal sector of the economy, formal labour within a country contributes to that country's gross national product.
 Informal labour is labour that falls short of being a formal arrangement in law or in practice.
+Labour inherit may come as formal or non-formal, an employee old enough but below retirement age bracket passing on to his children.
 It can be paid or unpaid and it is always unstructured and unregulated.
 Formal employment is more reliable than informal employment.
 Generally, the former yields higher income and greater benefits and securities for both men and women.